crownstone/bluenet/docs/MESH.md

 ```
 MESH_SCANNER = 1
 ```

+We use actually a clone of the implementation on the Bluetooth Mesh by Nordic (see [here](https://github.com/crownstone/nRF5-SDK-for-Mesh)) which implements **active scanning**.
+The default is passive scanning which only listens on the radio for incoming advertisements.
+Active scanning means that the firmware asks for more information in the form of a **scan response request** and gets this information as a **scan response**.

+Over the course of time broadcasts of advertisements on iOS are moving more and more data into scan responses.
+First, when having apps running in the background, but this might be now the case for apps running in the foreground as well.
+This is why those **scan response requests** are important to send out.
+The details of this can be found in the [broadcast protocol](BROADCAST_PROTOCOL.md).

 Similarly, it has **advertiser(s)** implemented as well.
 We do use both the ordinary advertiser in the nRF5 SDK and the advertiser in the mesh.